aldingsgit/aldingsgit.github.io/index.md

 Every May, the endless epoch of New England winter exhales one last time.

-Amidst the chaos of a final mercurial storm, summer emerges naked and unprepared.
+Amidst the chaos of a final mercurial storm, summer reluctantly emerges

+Fully naked and trembling.

-Before finally, by some arcane transformation,
+Before finally,

 The pregnant bloom of the plodding equinox sweeps aside the dry tundra.